BAD CHOICES. NO CHOICES. FOOD INSECURITYDINNER AT THE SQUARE

 Our panelists talked about the causes of and actions against “food insecurity,” a term that describes a state in which either due to lack of money or other resources, constant access to sufficient food is limited at times during the year.

-Watch the event video below, and view more APS videos on our YouTube channel.
+Watch the event video and view photos below!

 Mary K. Hendrickson